icarito/physics-with-xo/06_history.md

 7. CÁCERES, J., “Sensor óptico para medir frecuencia de luz Estroboscópica”, Vol. 6, No 5, Diciembre de 2001. - (Optical sensor for measuring frequency in estroboscopic light)
 8. BARNECH, A., DE SOUZA, A., TRINIDAD, G., “Resonancia en sistemas mecánicos”, Vol. 6, No 6, Setiembre de 2002. - (Resonance in mechanical systems)

-Since then other interfaces have been added, which goes to show that they have been naturally assimilated to the work at the Physics Laboratory as another measuring instrument, among many.
+Since then, other interfaces have been added, which goes to show that they have been naturally assimilated to the work at the Physics Laboratory as another measuring instrument, among many.

 The Association of Physics Teachers of Uruguay (APFU), founded in 1989 has, since it's beginnings, organized and conducted activities for perfecting and promoting topics related to the use of computers, data acquisition interfaces and robotics in Physics teaching.